-You can select to edit a presentation from the Library or from the Class List where it is published.
-Typically you can only edit presentations you have uploaded or copied, and which you own.
-However if you are a co-instructor in a section where co-instructor edits of media are permitted, you may be able to edit another user's presentation.
+You can select to edit a presentation from your Library or from the Class List where it is published.
+Typically you can only edit presentations you have created or copied.
+However if you are an instructor in a course where a presentation is published, you may be able to edit another user's presentation.

 IMPORTANT: Editing a presentation is limited to:

-- Creating, editing, or deleting activity/polling or other media slides.
+- Creating, editing, or deleting polling or other media slides.

 - Adding slides from another presentation, either one you upload or one already resident in your library

 - Rearranging the slides in the deck

-YOU CANNOT edit the base file's slides; those changes must be done in PowerPoint or whatever presentation/PDF program you used to generate them in the first place.
-Echo360 does NOT have an editing function for slides that are not created IN Echo360 (activity or media slides).
+YOU CANNOT edit the base file's slides; those changes must be done in whatever program you used to generate them in the first place.
+Echo360 does NOT have an editing function for uploaded slides/pages.

-See Working with Slides and Presentations and its related articles for links and detailed instructions on uploading content, and adding slides and activities to your presentation.
+See Working with Slides and Presentations and its related articles for links and detailed instructions on uploading content, and adding media and interactive slides and polls to your presentation.

 ALTERNATELY, if you are an instructor and you use Windows, you can download and install the Microsoft Office PowerPoint Ribbon add-on provided by Echo360.
 This add-on allows you to create and edit a slide deck through PowerPoint, including adding activity slides, then publish it to a class.

 To edit a presentation

 - Click on a Presentation tile in your Library OR in a Collection where you have Edit Media permissions, to open the Media Details page.

 - Click the Edit Media option located below the preview panel.